Generalized Harish-Chandra descent, Gelfand pairs and an Archimedean analog of Jacquet-Rallis' Theorem: Symmetric pairs

 \begin{proposition} Let $(G,H,\theta)$ be a symmetric pair.
 Let $g \in G(F)$ be $H \times H$-semisimple.
 Let $x=s(g)$.
 Then \\ (i) $x$ is semisimple (both as an element of $G$ and with respect to the $H$-action).\\ (ii) $H_x \cong (H \times H)_g$ and $(\g_x)^{\sigma} \cong N_{H g H,g}^G$ as $H_x$-spaces. \end{proposition}

-\begin{proof} $ $\\ (i) Since the symmetrization map is closed, it is clear that the $H$-orbit of $x$ is closed.
+\begin{proof} $ $\\ (i) Clearly the image of $HgH$ in $G/H$ is closed.
+Since the symmetrization map, viewed as a map from $G/H$ to $G$, is a closed embedding, it follows that the $H$-orbit of $x$ is closed.
 This means that $x$ is semisimple with respect to the $H$-action.
 Now we have to show that $x$ is semisimple as an element of $G$ .
 Let $x = x_sx_u$ be the Jordan decomposition of $x$.
 The uniqueness of the Jordan decomposition implies that both $x_u$ and $x_s$ belong to $G^{\sigma}$.
 To show that $x_u=1$ it is enough to show that $\overline{\Ad(H)(x)} \ni x_s$.
 We will do that in several steps. $ $\\ Step 1.
 Proof for the case when $x_s = 1$.\\ It follows immediately from Remark \ref{ExpMap} and Lemma \ref{SL2triple}.

 Step 2.
 Proof for the case when $x_s \in Z(G)$.\\ This case follows from Step 1 since conjugation acts trivially on $Z(G)$.

 Step 3.
 Proof in the general case.\\ Note that $x \in G_{x_s}$ and $G_{x_s}$ is $\theta$-invariant.
 The statement follows from Step 2 for the group $G_{x_s}$.